 - Discounted Ticket: Muay Thai Live: The Legend Lives Ticket

 - Thai Cooking Class– Thai food is delicious and are actually easy to cook, so what about spending half of your day learning how to make authentic Thai food.
-Most cooking class also offers a tour in an open market where tourists can hand pick their own fresh ingredients for their dishes.
+Most cooking classes also offer a tour in an open market where tourists can handpick their own fresh ingredients for their dishes.

 - Discounted Fee: Sompong Thai Cooking Class

 - Thai Massage– satisfying yourself with an authentic Thai massage is one of the essential things to do in Bangkok.